|Index Page||To view the whole site please click on >> SITE MAP||Back to Main Travel Page|

-I was 22, was working as a Careers Guidance Officer in Manchester and yearned for something more exciting.
+I was 22, was working in the Careers Office in Manchester and yearned for something more exciting.
 I had relatives in the US, who had regular reunions of the Paterson clan, most of whom were descendants of people had emigrated from Scotland in the early part of the 19th Century and made a good life as farmers in the area just West of Chicago.

 The crossing, which took ten days, was very rough and, during the last day or two, we made hardly any progress against the storm.
 I nearly became sea sick but walked around the deck for an hour and turned up for dinner.
 The food on board was good.

 There were five other passengers on board and one became very sick.